Medicine admissions tests

 BioMedical Admissions Test (BMAT)

-- Aptitude and skills – multiple choice questions testing generic skills in problem-solving, understanding arguments, data analysis and inference
+- Thinking skills – 32 multiple-choice questions testing generic skills in problem-solving and critical thinking (60 minutes)

-- Scientific knowledge and applications – multiple-choice questions testing your ability to apply scientific and mathematical knowledge up to Key Stage 4
+- Scientific knowledge and applications – 27 multiple-choice questions testing your ability to apply scientific and mathematical knowledge up to GCSE level (30 minutes)

 You should take the test during the academic year in which you’re applying to university.
-It takes place in either September or October depending on which schools you’re applying to.
-The test costs £80 for EU students and £115 for non-EU students, based on 2018 figures.
+It typically takes place in either September or November depending on which schools you’re applying to.
+In 2021, there will be no test session in September.
+There will only be a November test session, taking place on 3 November 2021.

 More information about BMAT, including a list of universities that accept the test, is available on the Cambridge Assessment Admissions Testing site.